How to Prove a Debt is Not Yours

 With that said, here are the best ways to prove a debt is not yours.

-1. Demand notice of your debt in writing
+1. Demand written notice of your debt

 This is most important.
 Debt collectors are legally required to provide specific information about the debt they’re trying to collect.
 These are also sometimes called debt validation letters.
 This information should include the following:

-• The name of your original creditor.
+• The name of the creditor

-• The amount you owe.
+• The amount of the debt

-• Proper dates surrounding the debt.
+• Key dates surrounding the debt

-• Any other documents or information from the original creditor.
+• Any other documents or information from the original creditor

-• Your options for dealing with or disputing the debt.
+• Your options for dealing with or disputing the debt

 READ MORE: What is a debt validation letter?